Eye Disease Management

 - Blurred, distorted, or double vision

 We believe that a person’s quality of life is profoundly associated with the quality of their vision.
 Vision problems, whether due to glaucoma, cataracts, macular degeneration or diabetic retinopathy, affect all aspects of one’s life.
-We at The Pacific Lasik & Cataract Surgery Center can help prevent further vision deterioration and manage your current symptoms.
+We at Pacific Eye Care can help prevent further vision deterioration and manage your current symptoms.

 Schedule a consultation with our optometric team and we’ll help you find the best solution for your condition and lifestyle.